Social class in Haiti

-Social class in Haiti uses a class structure that groups people according to wealth, income, education, type of occupation, and membership in a specific subculture or social network.
-Since the colonial period as part of the colony of Saint-Domingue (1625–1804), race has played an important factor in determining social class.
+Social class in Haiti is defined by a class structure that groups people according to wealth, income, education, type of occupation, and membership in a specific subculture or social network.
+Race has also played an important factor in determining social class since the colonial period (1625–1804) when Haiti was the French colony of Saint-Domingue.

 History

-In the colonial period, the French imposed a three-tiered social structure similar to the casta system in colonial Hispanic America.
+During the colonial period, the French imposed a three-tiered social structure similar to the casta system in colonial Hispanic America.
 At the top of the social and political ladder was the white elite (grands blancs).
 At the bottom of the social structure were the enslaved black (noirs), most of whom had been born in Africa.
 Between the white elite and the slaves arose a third group, the freedmen (affranchis), most of whom were descended from unions of slave owners and slaves (cf. plaçage).
 Some Mulatto freedmen inherited land from their white fathers, became relatively wealthy and owned slaves (perhaps as many as one-fourth of all slaves in Saint-Domingue belonged to affranchi owners).
 Nevertheless, racial codes kept the affranchis socially and politically inferior to the whites in the racial hierarchy.
 Also between the white elite and the slaves were the poor whites (petits blancs), who considered themselves socially superior to the Mulattoes, even if they sometimes found themselves economically inferior to them.

 Of a population of 519,000 in 1791, 87 percent were slaves, 8 percent were whites, and 5 percent were freedmen.
 Because of harsh living and working conditions, the mortality rate among the enslaved blacks was extremely high, so new slaves were continuously imported to replace the ones who died.
 Thus, at the time of the slave rebellion of 1791, most slaves had been born in Africa rather than in Saint-Domingue.